 The Wilton Diptych is a small portable diptych of two hinged panels, painted on both sides.
 It is a rare religious panel painting from late Medieval England.
 It was painted for King Richard II of England who is depicted kneeling before the Virgin and Child in what is known as a donor portrait.
 He is presented by his patron saint, John the Baptist, and by the English royal saints Edward the Confessor and Edmund the Martyr.

-The painting is in tempera, a painting process in which the paint was ground and mixed with egg yolk and laid in thin glazes.
+The painting is in tempera, a painting process in which the paint was ground to powder and mixed with egg yolk then painted in thin glazes.
 The background and many details are inlaid with gold leaf, and in some parts, the panel has been moulded beneath the gilding to add dimensionality.
 In the right panel with the Virgin and Christ Child, the garments are mainly blue, with the paint pigment coming from the semi-precious stone lapis lazuli.
-The brilliant blue symbolising the heavenly nature of the right panel.
-The roses in the angels’ hair would formerly have been a much deeper pink, but some of the colours have faded.
+The brilliant blue is symbolising the divine nature of the right panel.
+The roses in the angels’ hair would formerly have been a deeper pink, but some of the colours have faded.
 The flowery garden symbolises the gardens of Paradise.

 The composition of the two pictures is very different.
 The scene of Richard and his patrons is dignified but static whereas the view of the Virgin and Child is full of movement created by the angel’s gestures and wings.
 The left panel has the figures standing on a hard rock surface.